§ 3001 Objectives.

 (1) “Board” means the Board of Mental Health and Chemical Dependency Professionals.

-§ 3003 Board of Mental Health and Chemical Dependency Professionals; appointments; composition; qualifications; terms; vacancies; suspension or removal; unexcused absences; compensation.
+§ 3003 Board of Mental Health and Chemical Dependency Professionals; appointments; composition; qualifications; terms; vacancies; suspension or removal; unexcused absences; compensation [For application of this section, see 80 Del.
+Laws, c.
+261, § 2].

 (a) There is created a Board of Mental Health and Chemical Dependency Professionals, which shall administer and enforce this chapter.

-(b) The Board shall consist of 13 members, appointed by the Governor, who are residents of this State.
-Three members shall be licensed professional counselors of mental health; 3 shall be licensed chemical dependency professionals; 3 shall be licensed marriage and family therapists; and 4 shall be members of the public.
+(b) The Board shall consist of 9 members, appointed by the Governor, who are residents of this State.
+The Board shall be comprised of 6 professional members and 3 public members.
+The professional members shall consist of at least 2 professional counselors of mental health, at least 2 licensed chemical dependency professionals and when possible at least 1 licensed marriage and family therapist.
 The public members shall not be, nor ever have been, mental health or chemical dependency professionals, employed by a mental health or chemical dependency professional, nor have been engaged in an activity directly related to the practice of a mental health or chemical dependency professional.
 The public members shall be accessible to inquiries, comments and suggestions from the public.

-(c) Except as provided in subsection (d) of this section, each member shall serve a term of 3 years and may succeed himself or herself for 1 additional term; provided, however, that where a member was initially appointed to fill a vacancy, such member may succeed himself or herself for only 1 additional full term.
-Any person appointed to fill a vacancy on the Board shall hold office for the remainder of the unexpired term of the former member.
+(c) Except as provided in subsection (d) of this section, each member shall serve a term of 3 years and may succeed himself or herself for 1 additional term.
 A term of office expires on the date specified in the appointment; however, the Board member shall remain eligible to participate in Board proceedings unless and until replaced by the Governor.

 (d) A person who has never served on the Board may be appointed to the Board for 2 consecutive terms; but no such person shall thereafter be eligible for 2 consecutive appointments.
 No person who has been twice appointed to the Board, or who has served on the Board for 6 years within any 9-year period, shall again be appointed to the Board until an interim period of at least 1 term has expired since such person last served.